sait-lab/devops/Setup SSH Key-Based Authentication.md

 5. OpenSSH allows you to set up a per-user configuration file where you can store different SSH options for each remote machine you connect to.
 Edit the SSH config file on your OpenSSH **client**.

-   If you don't have `"%USERPROFILE%\.ssh\config"` file on Microsoft Windows or `~/.ssh/config` file on Linux or macOS, create one.
-If the SSH config already exists, append the config for the SSH target to it.
+   If you don't have `"%USERPROFILE%\.ssh\config"` file on Microsoft Windows or `~/.ssh/config` file on Linux or macOS, create one. **If the SSH config already exists, append** the Host section for the SSH target to the config file.

    [SSH config file syntax and how-tos for configuring the OpenSSH client](https://www.ssh.com/academy/ssh/config)